fxbenard/Divi-100-Article-Card/README.md

 [![GitHub stars](https://img.shields.io/github/stars/andyhqtran/Divi-100-Article-Card.svg)](https://github.com/andyhqtran/Divi-100-Article-Card/stargazers)
 [![GitHub forks](https://img.shields.io/github/forks/andyhqtran/Divi-100-Article-Card.svg)](https://github.com/andyhqtran/Divi-100-Article-Card/network)

-The **Divi 100 - Article Card Plugin** is made for Divi as apart of the [Divi 100 series](www.elegantthemes.com/blog/theme-sneak-peeks/the-divi-100-marathon-and-the-countdown-to-divi-3-0) by Elegant Themes.
-This plugin looks for any page that has the **Blog Module** enabled and applies a new style too.
+This plugin is a fork of **Divi 100 - Article Card Plugin** made for Divi as apart of the [Divi 100 series](www.elegantthemes.com/blog/theme-sneak-peeks/the-divi-100-marathon-and-the-countdown-to-divi-3-0) by Elegant Themes.
+This plugin looks for any page that has the **Blog Module** enabled and applies a new style too, fully i18n ready and French translated.

 ## What's Included
 ```